The Garbage Pail Kids Movie: Plot

 The next day, Dodger accompanies Tangerine to a nightclub where she sells clothes that she has designed.
 Dodger behaves awkwardly when Tangerine removes her shirt to sell it.
 Dodger then hides when Juice appears.
 Meanwhile, the kids steal a Pepsi truck, flatten Juice's car with it and then start a campfire in an alley with stolen food.
 The next morning, the Garbage Pail Kids recover from food-induced hangovers and present Dodger with a jacket that they sewed.
 The jacket impresses Tangerine, and she asks Dodger to acquire more clothes so that she can sell them.
 Upon Dodger's request, the kids increase their output after stealing a sewing machine from a non-union sweatshop, but then become bored and venture out in public in disguise.
 They visit a theater playing Three Stooges shorts and behave obnoxiously.
 Ali and Winston go to the toughest bar in the world and become embroiled in a fight with bikers, who are soon won over by the kids' heroics, and they all celebrate with beer.
 Meanwhile, Tangerine sells the clothes and begins to prepare for a fashion show based on them.
 She meets the kids and, although repulsed by them, realizes that she can take advantage of their designs.

 On the night of the fashion show, Tangerine locks the kids in the basement of the antique shop to prevent their escape, and soon they are captured by Juice and his gang, who bring them to the State Home for the Ugly, a prison where people too ugly for society are brought and executed.
 Manzini, Dodger and the bikers help the kids and the other prisoners escape and head to the fashion show.
 The kids trash the fashion show and tear the clothes from the models while Dodger defeats Juice.
-Later that night, Tangerine apologizes to Dodger and asks to be his friend, but Dodger rejects her, saying that he does not think that she is pretty any more.
+Later that night, Tangerine apologizes to Dodger and asks to be his friend, but Dodger rejects her, saying that he does not think that she is pretty anymore.
 Captain Manzini tries to play the Garbage Pail Kids' song in reverse in order to coax them back into the garbage can, but the kids sneak out and ride away on stolen ATVs to cause more havoc.